Gatti-Massimo/tpsit-notes/content/posts/state-diagram.en.md

 3. action/s
 4. target state

+&nbsp
 ![Arrow](/images/StateDiagram/Arrow.svg)
-A solid arrow represents the path between different states of an object
+> A solid arrow represents the path between different states of an object

 > A **self-transition** is a transition whose *source* and *target states* are *the same*